Message from the Department Head

-On behalf of the Faculty, Students, Staff and Alumni of the Department of Environmental and Molecular Toxicology here at OSU, I would like to welcome you to our Departmental website.
-Thank you very much for your interest in our programs, and please feel welcome to visit or contact us.
+On behalf of the Faculty, Students, Staff and Alumni of the Department of EMT here at OSU, I would like to welcome you to our Environmental and Molecular Toxicology departmental website.
+Thank you for your interest in our programs, and please feel welcome to visit or contact us.

-1) Educate students in the toxicological sciences.
+Educate students in the toxicological and environmental chemistry sciences.

-The Food Safety and Environmental Stewardship
+Director |Food Safety and Environmental Stewardship Program